<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 1) Start small.

 Make a manageable, short-term resolution you’ll have a better chance of keeping, like running a 5K rather than a full marathon or finishing one class of your degree plan.
-Completing one goal can give you momentum to make other changes.
+Completing one goal can give you the momentum to make other changes.
 On that note…

 Make a manageable, short-term resolution you’ll have a better chance of keeping, like running a 5K rather than a full marathon or finishing one class of your degree plan.